HackEducation/monsters3/README.md

-monsters2.hackeducation.com (The Revenge of the Monsters of Education Technology)
+monsters3.hackeducation.com (The Curse of the Monsters of Education Technology)
 ========